c-langlet/smartbib/README.md

 ```

 # How to use
-Right now, you have to put articles you want to process in $BASE_PATH/raw/read.
+Right now, you have to put articles you want to process in _$BASE_PATH/raw/read_.
-The pdf name must be separated by `_` and format must be: `year_author.pdf`
+The pdf name must be separated by `_` and format must be: `year_author.pdf`.
-You can add optional keywords:  `year_author_keyword1_keyword2.pdf`
+You can add optional keywords:  `year_author_keyword1_keyword2.pdf`.
-You can add an annotation file with year and author name: `year_author.annot`
+You can add an annotation file with year and author name: `year_author.annot`.
-You can add and ignore folder: $BASE_PATH/raw/read/ignore
+You can add and ignore folder: _$BASE_PATH/raw/read/ignore_.
-You can force a DOI to an article in a $BASE_PATH/raw/read/doi.txt with format: `year_author doi`
+You can force a DOI to an article in a _$BASE_PATH/raw/read/doi.txt_ with format: `year_author doi`.

 # Run
 Run `bib_management.py` or create your own run file.
 Alternatively, you can run in this order:
 - `save_articles.py`
 - `create_bib.py`
 - `sort_articles.py`